CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 1. `.env` for environmental metadata
 2. `.agent` for Vaquero Agent information (the url for the Vaquero Agent asset server, etc)
 3. `.group` for host_group metadata
 4. `.host` for host metadata, selectors, and limited information discovered via iPXE (mac, uuid, domain, hostname).
-If you want only the hosts selectors, they are included under `.host.selectors`
+If you want only the host selectors, they are included under `.host.selectors`

 By way of example, this template snippet defines a networkd configuration: